rasbt/smilite/README.md

  Contact
 =============

-If you have any questions or comments about PyPrind, please feel free to contact me via
+If you have any questions or comments about smilite, please feel free to contact me via
 eMail: [se.raschka@gmail.com](mailto:se.raschka@gmail.com)
 or Twitter: [@rasbt](https://twitter.com/rasbt)